inkline/inkline.io/content/blog/2023-04-04/introducing-inkline-4.md

 Inkline has always been my favourite project to work on.
 There’s just something about writing good components that makes me happy, especially when I see such an overwhelmingly positive response from the community.

-Let's dive into the exciting new features and improvements Inkline 4 has to offer!
+**Let's dive into the exciting new features that Inkline 4 has to offer!**

 ## Design Tokens